-In the case of specialized service professionals; however, the SSP's supervisor may or may not be familiar enough with the profession to be able to confidently apply the standards of the profession to the evaluation and provide meaningful feedback.
+In the case of specialized service professionals, however, the SSP's supervisor may or may not be familiar enough with the profession to be able to confidently apply the standards of the profession to the evaluation and provide meaningful feedback.
 To date, many SSPs in Colorado have been evaluated by persons not familiar with the professional work.
 Not surprisingly, this has resulted in relatively cursory evaluations and a consistent lack of actionable feedback.

 As a result, the Council believes that the input of experts in the profession is critical to obtaining a meaningful understanding of the SSP's performance and giving the SSP opportunities for improvement.
-This will be particularly important for novice SSPs and for those whose have received ratings of infective or partially effective.
+This will be particularly important for novice SSPs and those whose performance previously has been rated Ineffective.
 Due to the wide variety of SSP work and distribution among districts and BOCES, the Council believes that the most effective and efficient way to provide for this type of professional involvement in evaluation is through a pool of trained evaluators coordinated by the Colorado Department of Education.
-While such professional involvement is not necessary every year for everyone, the input of experts in the profession should be involved at least every three years, and more often for novice SSPs or those facing performance issues.
+While such professional involvement is not necessary for every SSP every year, the input of experts in the profession should be involved at least every three years, and more often for novice SSPs or those facing performance issues.

-Recruiting and training appropriate professional experts will require resources and funding.
-The Council recommends that sufficient funding be appropriated to CDE to ensure the quality implementation of this recommendation.
+Recruiting and training appropriate professional experts is not cost-free, and the Council recommends that sufficient funding be appropriated to CDE to ensure the quality implementation of this recommendation.
 This funding should include short-term funding to establish the required infrastructure and longer-term funding for sustainability.
 Without such funding, the Council understands that this recommendation cannot be implemented with fidelity on a statewide basis.